KarsMulder/evsieve/README.md

 Event:  type:code = key:a          value = 1 (down)    domain = /dev/input/by-id/keyboard
 ```

-If you specify `format=direct`, then it will print the events using evsieve's standard key format that's also used for maps and other arguments:
+If you specify `format=direct`, then it will print the events using evsieve's standard key format that's also used for maps and other arguments, for example:

 ```
 key:a:1@/dev/input/by-id/keyboard